Dijsselbloem says Greece's stance must change for new bailout

 "We're beyond that point, it comes too late," he told Reuters.

-He said that as a member of the euro zone and European Union, Greece was welcome to request a new assistance program, but it would come with strings attached.
+He said that as a member of the euro zone and European Union, Greece was welcome to request a new assistance programme, but it would come with strings attached.

 "That is quite a procedure to go through," he said.
 "In the meantime the situation in Greece, the economy, the Greek banks, has deteriorated, unfortunately even more, so that's a difficult path to consider."

-Dijsselbloem, who is also the Netherlands' finance minister, said any new program might impose tougher conditions than the previous one.
+Dijsselbloem, who is also the Netherlands' finance minister, said any new programme might impose tougher conditions than the previous one.

 Tsipras broke off talks with the Eurogroup, the International Monetary Fund and the European Central Bank on June 27 and called for a national referendum on whether to accept a euro zone offer which he personally opposes.

-However, he said no new program could be agreed until after Greeks had voted in the referendum on July 5, and until the government's attitude changes.
+However, he said no new programme could be agreed until after Greeks had voted in the referendum on July 5, and until the government's attitude changes.

 He described the referendum as a "domestic political matter" but said it stands in the way of any new aid package, especially with Tsipras recommending a 'no' vote.